-Buildings in PRC HK\$'000 2013 Leasehold land and buildings in Hong Kong HK\$'000 Total HK\$'000
+Buildings in Leasehold land and buildings in

+PRC HK\$'000 Hong Kong HK\$'000 Total HK\$'000

+нкэ 000 нка 000 HK\$ 000

-Opening balance 18,280 151,050 169,330
+At 1 January 2013 18,280 151,050 169,330

-Depreciation charge on revaluation of properties held for own use Unrealised gains included in other (814) (1,987) (2,801)
+Depreciation charge on revaluation

+of properties held for own use (814) (1,987) (2,801)

+Unrealised gains included in other

 comprehensive income 2,010 13,517 15,527

-Exchange adjustment 234 - 234
+Exchange adjustment 234 234

-Closing balance 19,710 162,580 182,290
+At 31 December 2013 and 1 January 2014 19,710 162,580 182,290

+Depreciation charge on revaluation

+of properties held for own use (614) (2,139) (2,753)

+Unrealised gains included in other

+comprehensive income 1,897 9,059 10,956

+Exchange adjustment (493) - (493)

+At 31 December 2014 20,500 169,500 190,000

 For leasehold land and buildings in Hong Kong, the valuation was determined using a market comparison approach.
-The fair value of leasehold land and buildings was based on the prices of recent market transactions in similar properties and adjusted to reflect the conditions and locations of the Group's properties.
-The significant input of this valuation approach is the price per square feet, which has adjusted to reflect the time of transaction, location, size, level, and age of the property, site view and building quality.
+Fair value of leasehold land and buildings was based on prices for recent market transactions in similar properties and adjusted to reflect the conditions and locations of the Group's properties.
+The significant input into this valuation approach is price per square feet, which has been adjusted to reflect the time of transaction, location, size, level and age of property, site view and building quality.

 For buildings in PRC, the valuation was determined using depreciated replacement cost approach.
-The fair value of buildings was based on estimation of new replacement cost of the buildings and other site works from which adjustments are then made to account for age, condition, and functional obsolescence, while taking into account the site formation cost and those public utilities connection charges to the properties.
+The fair value of buildings is based on estimation of new replacement cost of the buildings and other site works of which adjustments are then made to account for age, condition, and functional obsolescence, while taking into account the site formation cost and those public utilities connection charges to the properties.
 These adjustments are based on unobservable inputs.
 The key inputs are estimated cost of construction per square meter and age adjustment on the cost of buildings.